Sijo: Early sijo in the Goryeo dynasty

 Although sijo gained much of its popularity in the Joseon dynasty, it is important to note that the roots of the sijo are attributed to the late Goryeo dynasty.
 In fact, the earliest existing sijo was found to have been written towards the end of the 14th century as Confucian scholars sought to overcome the existing Buddhist-dominated literary, music, and art forms.
 As a result, there are important differences between the sijo written at the end of the Goryeo dynasty and those written in the Joseon dynasty.
 The sijo of the times, mostly written by men of elite status, are very reflective of the contemporary politics; thus, to understand the importance of the themes of Goryeo dynasty sijo, it is important to understand the political climate surrounding the poetry.

 Much of the Goryeo dynasty was plagued with political strife.
 In 1170, the military aristocracy seized power from the civil aristocracy.
 Instability reigned in the government and the countryside for the next 25 years as military leaders plotted against each other and peasants rebelled against landowners and local officers.
-It was not until 1196 that things stabilized, when Choe Chung-heon seized power and established rule of the Choe family.
+It was not until 1196 that things stabilized, when Ch'oe Ch'ung-hŏn seized power and established the rule of the Ch'oe family.
 Much of his power came from the parallel government he created, which was based on house institutions under his direct control staffed with people personally loyal to him.
 He also made effective use of mun'gaek, private military retainers of great clans.

 Korea then endured repeated Mongol invasions from 1217 to 1258, and from 1270 to 1356, Korea was under Mongol domination.
 After Korea was liberated from Mongol control, there were still political conflicts on all sides of Goryeo.
 Goryeo was consistently under attack from Japanese pirates and Yuan refugees and faced two invasions from the Red Turbans.
-Finally, the Goryeo dynasty ended when Yi Seong-gye rose to power, proclaiming himself as King Taejo and renaming the state as the Joseon.
+Finally, the Goryeo dynasty ended when Yi Sŏng-gye rose to power, proclaiming himself as King Taejo and renaming the state as the Joseon.
 This transition was quite violent and unstable, as the crown princes and members of the Wang royal house were reinstated only to be purged, and two factions arose towards the later Goryeo era – one whose loyalty to the existing regime continued, another whose loyalty shifted towards the new movement of the Joseon.